donecollectively/stellar-contracts/temp/stellar-contracts.api.md

 import { Address } from '@hyperionbt/helios';
 import { AssetClass } from '@hyperionbt/helios';
 import { Assets } from '@hyperionbt/helios';
+import { capoDelegateConfig as capoDelegateConfig_2 } from './delegation/RolesAndDelegates.js';
 import { Datum } from '@hyperionbt/helios';
 import * as helios from '@hyperionbt/helios';
 import { MintingPolicyHash } from '@hyperionbt/helios';